 Planning and Budget Measures 1 The crew has a program plan and budget that is reviewed at all crew committee meetings, and the crew follows BSA policies relating to fundraising and fiscal management as found on the Unit Money-Earning Application form and any other publication that the council has developed for fundraising and fiscal management.
 A meeting is held with youth leaders where they are involved in developing the plan for the next program year.
 The crew's program plan should be shared with the unit commissioner.
 Membership Measures 2 The crew has a growth plan, and conducts a formal recruiting event.
-On December 31, 2017, the crew has an increase in the number of youth members as compared to the number registered on December 31, 2016.
+On December 31, 2019, the crew has an increase in the number of youth members as compared to the number registered on December 31, 2018.
 A membership growth plan template can be found at www.scouting.org/membership.
 3 Number of youth members on the most recent charter renewal (A) divided by the number of youth registered at the end of the prior charter year (B) minus any age-outs (C).
 Total = (A) / (B-C).
 Age-outs are youth who are too old to reregister as Venturers.
+If the crew has a December charter, use the one expiring on December 31, 2018; otherwise use the one expiring during 2019.
 Program Measures 4 The crew conducts regular activities outside of meetings.
 At least one is a Tier II activity (may be less than four days, but requires planning and skill development) or a Tier III activity (at least 4 days and is mentally and physically challenging.)
 5 The crew has youth leaders serving as president, vice president, secretary, and treasurer who are leading the activities of the crew.
 Crew officers hold regular meetings and receive training.
 Each crew activity has a youth leader.
 6 Crew members complete the Venturing award shortly after joining.
 Experiential training at meetings allows crew members to learn from hands-on experiences.
 The crew encourages achievement through the advanced Venturing awards.
-7 The crew participates in service projects during the year and enters them on the Journey to Excellence website.
+7 The crew participates in service projects during the year and enters them on the Service Hours website or through Scoutbook.
 The projects may be completed as joint projects with other organizations.
 At least one project must benefit the chartered organization.
-Volunteer Leadership Measures 8 The crew has an advisor, an associate, and a committee of at least three members.
-Ideaaly, the chartered organization representative should not be dual registered as one of the committee members.
+Volunteer Leadership Measures 8 The crew has an Advisor, an associate, and a committee of at least three members.
+Ideally, the chartered organization representative should not be dual registered as one of the committee members.
 The crew holds a meeting where program plans are shared with parents.
 Volunteer leaders are selected prior to the next program year.
 9 All volunteer leaders have current youth protection training.
-Advisor and Associates (paid or multiple registration) have completed position-specific training or, if new, will complete within three months of joining.
+Advisor and associates have completed position-specific training or, if new, will complete within three months of joining.
 Two committee members have completed Crew Committee Training.